Zynade/BetterBash/README.md

 1. `-r`: remove directories and their contents recursively
 2. `-i`: prompt for confirmation before every removal
 ### Edge cases handled:
-1. if a file is named `-`, invoking `rm -` does not lead to errors.
+1. If the file does not exist, print an error message.
-2. if user attempts to remove `.` or `..`, refuse.
+2. If the file is a directory and the -r flag is not passed, print an error message.
-3. invalid command usage: no file argument passed
+3. If the file is named `-`, invoking `rm -` does not lead to an error.
-4. user attempts to remove a file that does not exist
+4. If the file is named '.' or '..', invoking `rm .` or `rm ..` does not lead to an error.
-5. user attempts to remove a directory without the -r flag
+5. If there is no file argument, print an error message.
 ***
 ## mkdir
 ### Usage: `$mkdir [FLAGS] [DIRECTORY]...`